rollkit/rollkit/CONTRIBUTING.md

 - **Issues available for community contribution:**
   - `good first issue`: Open to participation from the community and friendly towards new contributors

-No explicit permission is needed to work on these issues but it would be good idea to tag the user who opened the issue and ask that the issue is assinged to yourself.
+No explicit permission is needed to work on these issues but it would be a good idea to tag the user who opened the issue and request that the issue be assigned to yourself.

 All issue labels can be [found here](https://github.com/rollkit/rollkit/labels) for you to explore and see what peaks your interest.